 Back support is very useful in stopping, lifting, and reaching.
 They also help the worker to correct their posture when bending or lifting depending on the manufacturer’s product.

 Back support fits around your shoulders, back, and waist to decrease stress on the back while lifting heavy objects and reduce back pressure.

 iv.
 Standing and Crouching

-Standing and the crouching exoskeleton are generally useful for the work that needs continuous standing.
+Standing and crouching are generally useful for work that needs continuous standing.
 For example when you are drilling for a long time.

 It also provides the facility to “sit” for workers when there are no chairs available or would otherwise hamper safety or productivity in the work zone.
 It is useful for construction workers who stand for a long period during the workday.

 v.
 Whole-Body Suits

 Whole-Body Suits are very useful for workers who carry or lift heavy objects during the workday.
 Whole-body suits give support throughout the whole body to minimize strain, maximize productivity, and increase strength.

 It can be found in both mechanical and electrical, both coming with their own sets of advantages and disadvantages.